Kong/developer.konghq.com/app/gateway/routing/expressions-router-reference.md

 Regular expressions (regexes) are powerful tool that can be used to match strings based on very complex criteria.
 Unfortunately, this has also made them more expensive to evaluate at runtime and hard to optimize.
-Therefore, there are some common scenarios where regex usages can be eliminated, resulting in significantly better matching performance.
+Therefore, there are some common scenarios where regex usage can be eliminated, resulting in significantly better matching performance.

 When performing exact matches (non-prefix matching) of a request path, use the `==` operator